aws-samples/Sales-Opportunity-Classifier-with-Amazon-Bedrock/README.md

 git clone https://github.com/your-username/sagemaker-s3-pipeline.git
 cd sagemaker-s3-pipeline
 ```

 2. Install the required dependencies:
 ```
 npm install
 pip install -r requirements.txt
 ```

 3. Configure the CDK stack in sagemaker_s3_pipeline_stack.py.
 Update any parameters or configurations as needed.

 4. Deploy the CDK stack:
 ```
 cdk deploy --parameters CustomList="value1,value2,value3"
 ```

-Replace "value1,value2,value3" with your desired comma-separated list of values.
+Replace "value1,value2,value3" with your desired category values. e.g cdk deploy --parameters CustomList="Image Recognition, Process Automation, Virtual Assistant"

+Note: If an opportunity do not fall under any of the categories defined, it will be labelled as "Not Defined".

 5. Once deployed, the S3 bucket name will be available in your SageMaker notebook.
 You can access it by reading the /home/ec2-user/SageMaker/bucket_name.txt file.